-Drawing I Blk (Semester) 1.0 credit
+Drawing/Painting I Blk (Semester) 1.0 credit

-Students in this blocked course will take the drawing skills they have gained from Art I & II and develop them further.
+Students in this blocked course will take the drawing and painting skills they have gained from Art I & II and develop them further.
 This advanced drawing class is designed to introduce students to the skills required to accurately render what they see.
-It is also an opportunity for the more advanced artist to gain some visual and creative practice in drawing that will enhance any artistic endeavors.
-The class objective is to provide the "tools" necessary to draw with confidence and to develop within the student the ability to see the world the way artist's see.
+It is also an opportunity for the more advanced artist to gain some visual and creative practice in drawing and painting that will enhance any artistic endeavors.
+The class objective is to provide the "tools" necessary to draw and paint with confidence and to develop within the student the ability to see the world the way artist's see.
 From there, assignments lead the student to express their own individual creativity.
-The course is helpful in providing a well-rounded college entrance portfolio.
-Students must have earned at least a "B" average in Art II.
+The course further enhances a well-rounded college entrance portfolio.
+Students must have earned at least a "B" in Art II.

-Drawing II Blk (Semester) 1.0 credit
+Drawing/Painting II Blk (Semester) 1.0 credit

-This course continues instruction in the language of drawing and the use of various materials.
-Emphasis is placed on experimentation in the use of drawing techniques, media, and graphic materials.
+This course continues instruction in the language of drawing and painting and the use of various materials.
+Emphasis is placed on experimentation in the use of drawing and painting techniques, media, and graphic materials.
 Upon completion, students should be able to demonstrate increased competence in the expression use of graphic form and technique.
 The course further enhances the well-rounded college entrance portfolio.
-Students must have earned at least a "B" average in Drawing I, or instructor permission, to enroll.
+Students must have earned at least a "B" in Drawing/Painting I, or instructor permission, to enroll.